ewheeler/rapidsms-thousand-days/README.rst

     python manage.py collectstatic

-For production deployment, there is an included ini file for circus that can be used to start and manage the django and celery services::
+For production deployment, there is an included ``circus.ini`` file for circus that can be used to start and manage the django and celery services::

     circusd --daemon circus.ini